NHSDigital/software-engineering-quality-framework/insights/review.md

 - Scores help the team focus attention on where to concentrate improvement work.
 - Scores can help teams communicate and escalate issues outside the team.
 - Scores cannot be compared between teams, but they can help spot common issues which would benefit from coordinated effort between and across teams.
+- This is for use by *whole teams* (which means everyone involved in the delivery & operation of the product, not defined by organisation boundaries)

 ## Metrics